aleen42/PersonalWiki/projectManagement/review/review.md

 - The Six Sigma approach works best for a project where a quality problem is identified between the current and desired performance.
 - In TQC, product quality is more important than production rates, and workers are allowed to stop production whenever a quality problem occurs.
 - Gantt charts cannot be used to aid project quality management.
-- Maslow’s hierarchy of needs states that people’s behaviors are guided or motivated by a sequence of needs.
+- Maslow's hierarchy of needs states that people's behaviors are guided or motivated by a sequence of needs.
 - People who need institutional power or social power want to organize others to further the goals of the organization.
 - Thamhain and Wilemon found that when project managers used work challenge and expertise to influence people, projects were more likely to succeed.
 - A staffing management plan describes when and how people will be added to and taken off the project team.